ontoinsights/deep_narrative_analysis/README.md

 ## Overview

 Deep Narrative Analysis (DNA) is a toolset for analyzing narratives (biographical/autobiographical text, news articles, posts in Facebook and public online forums, etc.).
-It combines semantic, ontological and natural language technologies with machine learning to 1) create knowledge graphs encoding the details of the narratives and any background/contextual knowledge from online and structured data sources, and 2) perform inference, reasoning and statistical and network analyses.
+It combines semantic, ontological and natural language technologies with AI/machine learning to 1) create knowledge graphs encoding the details of the narratives and any background/contextual knowledge from online and structured data sources, and 2) perform inference, reasoning and statistical and network analyses.

 For more detailed information on DNA, see the paper, [_Translating Narratives to Knowledge Graphs_](./Translating%20Narratives%20to%20Knowledge%20Graphs.pdf).